-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 2006

-Some call this series the Irish Sopranos, and for good reason.
-It follows intertwining lives of the Irish-American Caffee brothers from Providence, Rhode Island where Tommy is a local politician and Michael is a professional criminal involved with New England’s Irish Mob.
+Some call this series the Irish Sopranos—and for good reason.
+It follows the intertwining lives of the Irish-American Caffee brothers from Providence, Rhode Island, where Tommy is a local politician and Michael is a professional criminal involved with New England’s Irish Mob.
 Consider this a warning: While it’s an excellent show, it’s also pretty violent.
+Stream it here.

 “Call the Midwife”